 Phrase it like this: “I’ve been teaching myself to cook, and came across this recipe that sounded perfect for Thanksgiving.
 I’d really like to make it for the family, can we serve it with your potatoes and green beans?”
 You can mention that it would be really nice to share a little bit of the way you’ve been eating with them and that you’d really like to participate in the gathering by doing more than just washing dishes (although you’re happy to do that too).

 This also works well for dessert.
 Bring something fruit-based that you know you can eat, and make enough for everyone to enjoy it.
 You can never have too many desserts at these holiday gatherings, and chances are people will appreciate having at least one lighter, healthier offering.

 Action item #4: Relax, and roll with it

 Come Thanksgiving day, if your mother forgets and puts plain old butter in the potatoes or pours gravy on your turkey, just roll with it.
 Unless you have a serious sensitivity or allergy to a particular ingredient, Whole30 rules aren’t as important as protecting someone’s feelings.
-Just do the best you can—scrape off the gravy, eat around the butter, and don’t use this as an excuse to stuff your face will dinner rolls and apple pie.
-Stick as closely to the Whole30 as you can, and consider your holiday a success because you stuck to your convictions and shared in the experience with your loved ones.
+Just do the best you can—scrape off the gravy, eat around the butter, and don’t use this as an excuse to stuff your face with dinner rolls and apple pie.
+Follow the Whole30 as closely as you can, and consider your holiday a success because you stuck to your convictions and shared in the experience with your loved ones.